 - Section 12 (1A): Every person who makes an application under sub-section (1) of the FCRA act is required to open ‘‘FCRA Account”.

-- Section 17(1): By inserting this new section 17(1) the act makes it mandatory that every person only receive foreign contribution in account designated as “FCRA Account” by the bank.
-It further mandates that such account should be opened only for the purpose of remittances of foreign contribution in State bank of India New Delhi branch or in a bank specified by Central Government.
+- Section 17(1): By inserting this new section 17(1) the act makes it mandatory that every person only receive foreign contributions in an account designated as “FCRA Account” by the bank.
+It further mandates that such an account should be opened only for the purpose of remittances of foreign contributions in the State Bank of India New Delhi branch or in a bank specified by the Central Government.

-Download official document: The foreign Contribution (Regulation) Amendment Act, 2020.pdf
+Download the official document: The Foreign Contribution (Regulation) Amendment Act, 2020.pdf

 Intelligence Bureau (IB) inputs imply that foreign funds were being misused to promote threats to the peace and national security of India.
 These inputs further witnessed that the money was used to train Naxals.
 Since, it is a matter of national security, an urgent need to make certain amendments was realized.